• Skip to primary navigation

 • The dressing doesn't include any sweetener but you can add a splash of maple or agave syrup at your leisure.

 • If you can't get hold of any fresh mango use frozen mango pieces.
-Frozen mango is so much more cheaper, accessible but will need defrosting before using.
+Frozen mango is so much cheaper, accessible but will need defrosting before using.

 • Keep your salad refrigerated if you prepare it but don't wish to consume right away.